 For corporate arbitration provisions to apply, a dispute must involve rights concerning internal corporate relationships, such as disputes regarding the running of a company, the approval of its financial statements, and the appointment of persons to its boards and committees.
 However, an important limitation on the arbitrability of corporate disputes under this law is that the dispute may only concern disposable rights and not those rights that an individual party is not free to give up (rules for the protection of collective company rights or of categories of persons).
 Non-disposable rights include, for example, rules regarding the preparation of financial year-end balance sheets that also protect company creditors, and the requirement that corporate objects comprise only legally permitted activities.

-It is worth mentioning that in 2017, Assonime, the Italian association of companies limited by shares, together with AIA, carried out a joint study specifically focused on the arbitration of company disputes in Italy.60
+It is worth mentioning that in 2017, Assonime, the Italian association of companies limited by shares, together with AIA, carried out a joint study specifically focused on the arbitration of company disputes in Italy.33

 In particular, the study sees the arbitration of corporate disputes as an important tool to create a legal system that is favourable to companies and also competitive in attracting foreign investment.
 The purpose of the study was to highlight the potential of arbitration and, on the other hand, the problems posed by the current legislation with a view to identifying possible solutions in a prospective further law reform.

-The following were identified in the study as central topics for the enhancement of corporate arbitration: a clearer definition of the area of arbitrability of company disputes, in particular, with respect to those disputes having as their object a challenge to shareholders' resolutions; and the elimination of the prohibition on the arbitration of disputes involving companies that raise risk capital on the capital market.61
+The following were identified in the study as central topics for the enhancement of corporate arbitration: a clearer definition of the area of arbitrability of company disputes, in particular, with respect to those disputes having as their object a challenge to shareholders' resolutions; and the elimination of the prohibition on the arbitration of disputes involving companies that raise risk capital on the capital market.34

 Interim measures of protection

-A distinctive feature of arbitration in Italy is that the legislator has decided not to follow the UNCITRAL Model Law62 regime, which gives arbitral tribunals the right to hear and determine applications for interim measures of protection.
+A distinctive feature of arbitration in Italy is that the legislator has decided not to follow the UNCITRAL Model Law35 regime, which gives arbitral tribunals the right to hear and determine applications for interim measures of protection.
 On the contrary, Italian law gives exclusive power to the courts to hear applications for urgent interim relief independently of whether a dispute is the subject of a domestic or international arbitration clause.

-Consequently, a comprehensive system of procedures for interim measures is found in the CCP, in the section entitled 'Provisional measures'.63 As the procedures are the same for both proceedings pending before a court and before an arbitral tribunal, the law complies with the principles set out in Articles 9 and 17J64 of the Model Law.
+Consequently, a comprehensive system of procedures for interim measures is found in the CCP, in the section entitled 'Provisional measures'.36 As the procedures are the same for both proceedings pending before a court and before an arbitral tribunal, the law complies with the principles set out in Articles 9 and 17J37 of the Model Law.
 The approach reflects the reticence in Italy to give power to arbitrators in domestic arbitrations to hear such applications, and the same approach has prevailed with respect to international arbitration.
-The acceptance of jurisdiction by an Italian court with respect to interim measures of protection is not considered to be a breach of Article 2 of the New York Convention, as confirmed by the Model Law (Article 17J) and also by Article 23.265 of the ICC Arbitration Rules, which foresee the possibility of interim measures of protection to be issued by courts.
+The acceptance of jurisdiction by an Italian court with respect to interim measures of protection is not considered to be a breach of Article 2 of the New York Convention, as confirmed by the Model Law (Article 17J) and also by Article 23.2 of the ICC Arbitration Rules, which foresee the possibility of interim measures of protection to be issued by courts.

 Advantages of the Italian approach are that applications for interim measures are heard swiftly by the courts (and also ex parte where sufficient urgency has been shown), and that orders are quickly and directly enforceable in Italy.

-In this respect, there has been a recent judgment of the Rome Tribunal that is of interest.66 The Court expressly stated that the existence of an arbitration clause does not automatically exclude the jurisdiction of the state court to issue an injunctive decree ordering the payment of liquid sums.
+In this respect, there has been a recent judgment of the Rome Tribunal that is of interest.38 The court expressly stated that the existence of an arbitration clause does not automatically exclude the jurisdiction of the state court to issue an injunctive decree ordering the payment of liquid sums.
 In the event, however, that the injunctive decree is subsequently opposed by the debtor based on the existence of an arbitration clause, the court must declare the injunctive decree null and void and refer the dispute to arbitration.

 An unresolved issue may arise, however, in the face of a valid arbitration clause for an arbitration with its seat outside of Italy that expressly includes the exclusive power of the arbitral tribunal to entertain applications for interim measures.
-Such clause would exclude the Italian courts from hearing the application.
+This clause would exclude the Italian courts from hearing the application.